 I specialise in the repair and service of Electrolux and Dometic 3.5 230V Travel Power generators which were popular throughout the ’00s on mainly Beta and Barrus engines.

 Update: 20/5/21… Unfortunately due to the age of the units and scarcity of good 2nd hand parts I no longer offer repairs to Powerbox’s.
 If there is a Powerbox fault I have a 200 Amp Bosch 12V alternator conversion which is a great alternative particularly if there’s a Victron or Mastervolt Combi already fitted.
-Combined with a Mastervolt Alpha Pro alternator controller this becomes an awesome system.
+Combined with a Wakespeed or Mastervolt alternator external regulator this becomes an awesome system.
 Alternator loads are throttled back at lower engine rpm’s and alternator temperature control is built in.
 See below for an installation example.

 I still carryout troubleshooting work and rebuilds to the engine mounted alternator which is the fault 90% of the time.
 Most alternator parts are available and I have good stock of the bespoke Dometic/Electrolux items.